-JD-PhD in Law and Psychology Program
+JD-PhD in Law and Clinical Psychology Program

-Our JD-PhD in Law and Psychology Program represents the only fully integrated merger of these two professional degrees currently offered at a single university in the U.S.
+Our JD-PhD in Law and Clinical Psychology Program represents the only fully integrated merger of these two professional degrees currently offered at a single university in the U.S.

 Students earn their professional degrees in law and psychology in a total of seven years.
 The program combines coursework with a year-long internship in a mental health/forensic setting, a master’s thesis, a dissertation, a co-op placement in a legal setting and 50 hours of pro bono service in the law.